Rick Kretschmer's License Plate Archives

 given to me by a visitor to this site

-- Q: I have an old license plate that I have no use for.
-I don't want anything for it.
-Do you want
+- Q: I have an old license plate, or a group of plates, that I have no use for.
+I don't want anything for

 - A: Sure!
 I'll happily take any free license plate, regardless of

 whether it's on my want list.
 Obviously, totally free plates are the best, but I don't mind paying shipping